homebysix/ejdotcom/content/posts/escrow-buddy-reminders.md

 &nbsp;

 Many of the above apps offer administrators the ability to customize which icon is used in the notification.
-You may prefer to use a familiar company logo, or one associated with the information security team or the IT Help Desk.
+You may prefer to use a familiar company logo or one associated with the information security team or the IT Help Desk.

 With the proper parameters, the notification could automatically log out when the action button is clicked, or could offer a "Learn More" option that links to an internal company knowledge base article about the FileVault escrow initiative.
 See the documentation for the notification tool you're using (linked above) for details on how to configure custom actions.